-Although bullying has tended to be studied separately from other forms of gender- and sexuality-related harassment and violence, some researchers within the classical tradition of bullying have recognised that much of the victimisation that young people experience in schools is sex- or sexuality-related (e.g. Finkelhor et al., 2016) and since the early 2000s, studies within this tradition have begun to incorporate sexual harassment (e.g. Espelage, Low, Polanin & Brown, 2013; Felix, Furlong, & Austin, 2009; Pepler et al., 2006).
-Despite this, Shute et al. (2008; 2016) point out that these studies often assume a false dichotomy between sexual harassment, aggression and bullying and fail to interrogate the sexual politics (e.g. power inequalities reflected in, and perpetuated by, norms and discourses relating to gender and sexuality) underpinning these.
+Although bullying has tended to be studied separately from other forms of genderand sexuality-related harassment and violence, some researchers within the classical tradition of bullying have recognised that much of the victimisation that young people experience in schools is sex- or sexuality-related (e.g. Finkelhor et al. 2016) and since the early 2000s, studies within this tradition have begun to incorporate sexual harassment (e.g. Espelage et al. 2013; Felix, Furlong, and Austin 2009; Pepler et al. 2006).
+Despite this, Shute, Owens, and Slee (2008; 2016) point out that these studies often assume a false dichotomy between sexual harassment, aggression and bullying and fail to interrogate the sexual politics (e.g. power inequalities reflected in, and perpetuated by, norms and discourses relating to gender and sexuality) underpinning these.

-One area in which gender and sexuality norms have been widely acknowledged as contributing to bullying is in relation to homo-, bi-, and transphobic bullying (e.g. Aspendelier, Buchanan, McDougall & Sippola, 2009; Gini & Pozzoli, 2006; Pascoe, 2007; Toomey and Russell, 2013; Young & Sweeting, 2004).
-However, whilst there is a large and important body of work on homo-, bi- and transphobic bullying, this has tended to focus specifically on the experiences of LGBT+ young people, arguably implying that only LGBT+ young people experience these forms of bullying (Formby, 2015) and obscuring the extent to which the same gender and sexuality norms (e.g. heterosexist and essentialist discourses around masculinity, femininity, sexuality and desire - see Butler's 1990 work on the heterosexual matrix), underpin these and other forms of bullying such as slut-shaming and sexual harassment (e.g. Ravn, Coffey and Roberts, 2019; Renold & Ringrose, 2010; Ringrose, 2008).
+One area in which gender and sexuality norms have been widely acknowledged as contributing to bullying is in relation to homo-, bi-, and transphobic bullying (e.g. Aspenlieder et al. 2009; Gini and Pozzoli 2006; Pascoe 2007; Toomey and Russell 2016; Young and Sweeting 2004).
+However, whilst there is a large and important body of work on homo-, bi- and transphobic bullying, this has tended to focus specifically on the experiences of LGBT+ young people, arguably implying that only LGBT+ young people experience these forms of bullying (Formby 2015) and obscuring the extent to which the same gender and sexuality norms (e.g. heterosexist and essentialist discourses around masculinity, femininity, sexuality and desire - see Butler's 1990 work on the heterosexual matrix), underpin these and other forms of bullying such as slutshaming and sexual harassment (e.g. Ravn, Coffey, and Roberts 2019; Ringrose and Renold, 2010; Ringrose 2008).

 Some researchers have acknowledged the intersections between bullying (including sexist and homophobic bullying and bullying relating to gender non-conformity) and sexual harassment.
-These researchers, often from educational and sociological traditions, view these phenomena through a gendered lens, arguing that they are all manifestations of gender socialisation and the policing of gender and sexuality norms (e.g. Duncan, 1999; Meyer, 2008; Ringrose & Renold, 2010).
-Within this body of research, these phenomena (collectively referred to by Meyer, 2008, as 'gendered harassment' and Duncan, 1999, as 'sexual bullying') are conceptualised as culturally situated and as stemming from (hetero)sexist culture within and beyond the school.
+These researchers, often from educational and sociological traditions, view these phenomena through a gendered lens, arguing that they are all manifestations of gender socialisation and the policing of gender and sexuality norms (e.g. Duncan 1999; Meyer 2008; Ringrose and Renold 2010).
+Within this body of research, these phenomena (collectively referred to by Meyer 2008, as 'gendered harassment' and Duncan 1999, as 'sexual bullying') are conceptualised as culturally situated and as stemming from (hetero)sexist culture within and beyond the school.
 Other researchers have similarly pointed to intersections between dating and relationship violence and sexual harassment.
-For example, Wood, Barter, Stanley, Aghtaie and Larkins (2015) found an association between dating and relationship violence and young women feeling pressured to send sexual images and Klein (2006) argues that dating and relationship violence and sexual harassment should be recognised as existing on a continuum of violence against girls relating to masculinity norms.
+For example, Wood et al. (2015) found an association between dating and relationship violence and young women feeling pressured to send sexual images and Klein (2006) argues that dating and relationship violence and sexual harassment should be recognised as existing on a continuum of violence against girls relating to masculinity norms.
 Despite these notable exceptions, research on bullying, dating and relationship violence, sexual harassment and homo-, bi- and transphobia remains relatively siloed, with the definitions of bullying widely adopted within the classical bullying tradition still failing to acknowledge the complex gendered intersections between them.
 We argue that the failure to recognise these phenomena as inter-related and as existing on a continuum, obscures the pervasiveness of such problematic interactions in young people's everyday lives.